 Badfinger's Straight Up: Greatest Classic Rock of All-Time

 Every now and then I would catch the end of one of the songs on the radio, but I never was able to find out any information.
-Looking back, I was a pretty dumb kid because even in the days before the Internet it wasn't that hard to figure out who a band was.
+Looking back, I must admit I was a pretty dumb kid because even in the days before the Internet it wasn't that hard to figure out who a band was.
 Especially a popular band.
-And if you haven't guessed by now, this band was none other than Badfinger!
+A phone call to a radio disc jockey would have probably done the job.
+If you haven't guessed by now, this band was none other than Badfinger!
 (Had you in suspense there, didn't I?)
 And of course, the album was Straight Up.

 To say Straight Up is a masterpiece of classic rock power pop has to be the understatement of the century.
 Every song on the album, from the gentle opener "Take It All" to the appropriately titled closer "It's Over", is a gem in and of itself.
 When you put these precious jewels together, you have a collection that can best be described by the title of the 11th song on the album -- "Perfection".

 The album is best known for its two hit singles -- "Day After Day" which peaked on the Billboard Top 40 at #4 and "Baby Blue" which made it to #14.
 Both of these are excellent examples of what you will find on the album, but these are just the tip of a monumental iceberg.
-Let's take a look at just a few of the other great songs on the album...
+Take a moment to enjoy "Baby Blue " in the video below and then we will take a look at a few of the other great songs on the album.

 "Suitcase" is a song about life on the road as a rock and roll star and is "one of the better documents on the subject" (Matthew Greenwald, All Music Guide).
 It is a rocker with a bluesy boogie beat and was a staple of Badfinger's live shows in the early 70's and always a crowd pleaser that could get people moving.